Bruce A. Campbell

 Contact: Contact Me

-Bruce A. Campbell is managing shareholder with the law firm of Campbell & Associates Law Firm, P.C.
+Bruce A. Campbell is a managing shareholder with the law firm of Campbell & Associates Law Firm, P.C.
 He is a member of the College of the State Bar of Texas.
 He has defended and sued lawyers and other professionals on a variety of malpractice and other tort claims for more than 25 years.
 He has defended numerous lawyers before the grievance committee of the State Bar of Texas.

 Mr. Campbell is admitted to practice in Texas State Courts, in all federal courts in the State of Texas, in the Fifth Circuit Court of Appeals in New Orleans, and in the Supreme Court of the United States.